sbrki/dendrites/README.md

 ```

-Also, we could also want for out network to train until the difference margin (error)
+Also, we could potentially want for out network to train until the difference margin (error)
 is virtually zero.
 Then, we would write:

 ```python